markliquid1/regulatordocumentation/docs/hardware/bmp390_documentation.md

-# BMP390 Pressure Sensor Interface Circuit Documentation
+# BMP390 Pressure Sensor Interface

 ## Overview
 Interface circuit for BMP390 digital barometric pressure sensor with I2C communication protocol and power conditioning.
 The sensor is configured for I2C operation with address selection via SDO pin.